EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 3. Visualize raster and vector data
 -----------------------------------

 * The EnMAP-Box offers **Map Windows (Map #)** for visualizing raster and vector data.
 Click the |viewlist_mapdock| icon and drag the following datasets from the :guilabel:`Data Sources` panel into Map #1:

-   * :file:`hymap_berlin.bsq`
+   * :file:`hymap_berlin.tif`
-   * :file:`landcover_berlin.shp`
+   * :file:`landcover_berlin.gpkg`

 * Map #1 now appears in the :guilabel:`Data Views` panel, where the visibility, order and properties of datasets can be modified.
 Unfold Map #1:

   * To change the order of stacked layers, drag one layer on top or below another one.
-Arrange the layer stack so that :file:`landcover_berlin.shp` is displayed on top of :file:`hymap_berlin.bsq`.
+Arrange the layer stack so that :file:`landcover_berlin.gpkg` is displayed on top of :file:`hymap_berlin.tif`.
-  * To assign a multibandcolor RGB combination to a raster image, right click on the dataset, select :guilabel:`Layer Properties` and navigate to :guilabel:`Band selection`.
-You can now select predefined composites (RGB, nIR, swIR), or manually select your bands using the slider or dropdown lists.
-Display :file:`hymap_berlin.bsq` as true color composite, by selecting R-G-B.
+  * To assign a multibandcolor RGB combination to a raster image, right click on the dataset, select :guilabel:`Layer Properties` and navigate to :guilabel:`Symbology` in the :guilabel:`LayerProperties` window.
+Select :guilabel:`Multiband color` as :guilabel:`Render type` and manually select your bands using the dropdown lists.
+Display :file:`hymap_berlin.tif` as true color composite by setting the following RGB combination: **R=0.66μm, G=0.57μm , B=0.48μm**.
+Furthermore, use the functionalities offered for contrast enhancement and data stretch.
-  * You can specify things like contrast enhancement and data stretch under :menuselection:`Layer properties --> Symbology`.

-  * The symbology of :file:`landcover_berlin.shp` is predefined by a QGIS layer style file (:file:`.qml`).
+  * The symbology of :file:`landcover_berlin.gpkg` is predefined by a QGIS layer style file (:file:`.qml`).
 To change this symbology, right click on the vector layer, select :guilabel:`Layer Properties` and navigate to :guilabel:`Symbology` in the :guilabel:`LayerProperties` window.
 You can now change the symbology in accordance to the QGIS functionality.
-Use the :guilabel:`Column` and :guilabel:`Classify` options to explore the information content of the attribute table :file:`landcover_berlin.shp`.
+Select :guilabel:`Categorized` and use the :guilabel:`Value` and :guilabel:`Classify` options to explore the information content of the attribute table :file:`landcover_berlin.gpkg`.

 .. image:: tut_img/03_visualizerasterandvector.png
    :width: 100%